top of page

 There are many benefits perceived by advocates, and some dogs do exceptionally well on raw feeding, experiencing minimal issues – this is really positive.
 However, feeding raw diet does carry risks – we really must take care.
 Weighing up the benefits against the risks should be part of choosing any pet's diet, because the health of our animals and our human families is of the utmost importance.

-Author: Robyn J Lowe BSc Hons, Dip AVN (Small Animal), Dip HE CVN, RVN
+Author: Robyn J Lowe BSc Hons, Dip AVN (Surgery, Medicine, Anaesthesia), Dip HE CVN, RVN

 References: